-Just in time for World Malaria Day, the World Health Organization announced that the highly anticipated first ever malaria vaccine will be rolled out next year in three countries: Malawi, Kenya, and Ghana.
+Just in time for World Malaria Day, the World Health Organization announced that the highly anticipated first ever malaria vaccine—that has been in development for 30 years—will be rolled out next year in three countries: Malawi, Kenya, and Ghana.

 This announcement follows several trial phases across Africa in which the vaccine was found to be effective at reducing the disease’s mortality rate by 50% in 11,000 children.